Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 and `<install location>/objectRecognitionSource/bin/objectRecognitionSource.bat` and remove the `libtensorflow*` files in `<install location>/objectRecognitionSource/lib`.

-OpenCV will also display errors that look like `warning: Error opening file (/build/opencv/modules/videoio/src/cap_ffmpeg_impl.hpp:856)` and `warning: invalidLocation (/build/opencv/modules/videoio/src/cap_ffmpeg_impl.hpp:857)`.
+JavaCV/OpenCV will also display errors that look like `warning: Error opening file (/build/opencv/modules/videoio/src/cap_ffmpeg_impl.hpp:856)` and `warning: invalidLocation (/build/opencv/modules/videoio/src/cap_ffmpeg_impl.hpp:857)`.
 These are expected, as the tests need to ensure correct behavior when the file cannot be found.